 Q: Tell us about an exciting project that you are working on.

-I am currently working on a project to engage our school principals who host Participate ambassadors, our cultural exchange teachers.
-The Ambassador Program will offer school leaders an opportunity to learn from each other in a Community of Practice built specifically for them.
+I am currently working on a project to engage our school principals who host our ambassador teachers.
+The ambassador program will offer school leaders an opportunity to learn from each other in a Community of Practice built specifically for them.

 Q: What do you find challenging about your position?

 One challenge in my work is gaining the trust of our partners.
 Having only been with Participate Learning for a little over six months, I am still new to this work.
 However, my twenty years of experience working in a large school district helps me understand the school’s needs and better support them.

 Q: What do you like to do in your free time?